Thick hyperbolic 3-manifolds with bounded rank: Introduction

-For our work on wide product regions, we found it necessary to adapt the above as follows.
-First, we develop an alternative theory of \emph{minimizing simplicial ruled surfaces} in manifolds with pinched negative curvature, in which there is an Interpolation Theorem (see \S \ref{homotopies}) for $\pi_1$-injective surfaces that is completely natural.
-Then if $M$ is a \emph {hyperbolic} $3$-manifold, $S \looparrowright M$ is a surface and there is an appropriate geodesic link $\Lambda\subset M$ such that $S$ is incompressible in the complement $M\setminus \Lambda$, we can just endow $M\setminus \Lambda$ with a metric of pinched negative curvature, and work with $\pi_1$-injective simplicial ruled surfaces in $M\setminus \Lambda$ homotopic to $S$, instead of using Soma or Calegari--Gabai.
+For our work in this paper, we found it necessary to develop a more general theory of \emph{minimizing simplicial ruled surfaces} in manifolds with pinched negative curvature.
+While the theorems mentioned above all require some sort of incompressibility, and are awkward if there are cusps in the manifold, in our setting we prove an Interpolation Theorem (see \S \ref{homotopies}) that works in complete generality, requiring only that the relevant surfaces $S \longrightarrow M$ have nonelementary $\pi_1$-image in $M$.
+When $\pi_1$-injectivity is desired for applications, we can find a geodesic link $\Lambda\subset M$ such that $S$ is $\pi_1$-injective in the complement $M\setminus \Lambda$, endow $M\setminus \Lambda$ with a metric of pinched negative curvature, and work simply with simplicial ruled surfaces in $M\setminus \Lambda$ homotopic to $S$.
+We find this new theory to be elegant, and more powerful than its predecessors.
+For instance, using our theory one can give a clean proof of a strong version of Canary's Filling Theorem in variable negative curvature, as well as an associated convex core filling theorem, see \S \ref{filling thm sec}.

-We refer the reader to sections \ref{homotopies} and \ref{shrinkwrapping section} for details.
-We will not state any of the results precisely here, but we thought it was worth mentioning this in the introduction, since we find this new theory to be quite elegant, a bit simpler and a bit more powerful than its predecessors.
-For instance, cusps present no problems for our Interpolation Theorem, and one never needs to say `$2$-incompressible', as being incompressible in a link complement suffices.

-Briefly, the idea behind minimizing simplicial ruled surfaces is that we start with a triangulated surface $S$ in which the edges of the triangulation have been assigned positive weights and a $\pi_1$-injective homotopy class of maps $S \longrightarrow M$, find a map in the right homotopy class from the $1$-skeleton of $S$ to $M$ that minimizes the \emph{weighted} sum of the edge lengths, and then extend the map to all of $S$ via ruled triangles.
-The result is unique, at least on the $1$-skeleton, and will be a simplicial ruled surface (although the triangulation can `collapse', see Lemma \ref{minimizers}).
+Briefly, the idea behind minimizing simplicial ruled surfaces is that we start with a triangulated surface $S$ in which the edges of the triangulation have been assigned positive weights and a homotopy class of maps $S \longrightarrow M$, find a map in the right homotopy class from the $1$-skeleton of $S$ to $M$ that minimizes the \emph{weighted} sum of the edge lengths, and then extend the map to all of $S$ via ruled triangles.
+The result is unique, at least on the $1$-skeleton, and will be a simplicial ruled surface.
 To interpolate between two such maps, we just take a common refinement of the two triangulations of $S$ and take any interpolation from the induced system of weights supported on the edges of the first, to that on the edges of the second.
-See the Interpolation Theorem, in \S \ref{homotopies}.
+See \S \ref{homotopies}.